-The best way to showcase and promote your talent and sell your services is to develop your website using free content management tools like WordPress and upload your portfolio with your services and pricing details.
+The best way to showcase your talent and sell your services is to develop a website using free content management tools like WordPress and upload your portfolio with your services and pricing details.

-It also helps boost your credibility, gives a competitive edge, and creates a good first impression on prospective employers.
+It also helps boost your credibility, gives a competitive edge, and creates an excellent first impression on prospective employers.